vivertido/YOOPLY/README.md

 - Goal setting and monitoring

 ### Architecture
-Yooply was an AWS hosted app, built on a LAMP Stack (Linux, Apache, MySQL PHP).
+Yooply was an AWS hosted app, built on a LAMP Stack (Linux, Apache, MySQL PHP) using the Codeigniter framework.
 Reach out to vivertido@gmail.com if you have questions!